LeFreq/JusticeLeague/README.md

 Creatives and intellectuals needs a little help, because in this world, there's little space for those who are smarter than a monkey or more independent than a cow.
 You're lucky if you get to sit in the park after dark to philosophize.
 Most of the righteous are sitting in jails, lying in the gutter, carving out secret dreams in the basement, or marginalized to "those people" in foreign countries because "those people" refused to take part of the G8 program.

-No, these here files are for the true freedom-fighters, the revolutionaries of justice, liberators of enslaved capital, and revivers of the comfortably numb.
+No, these here files are for the true freedom-fighters, the revolutionaries of justice, liberators of enslaved capital, and revivifyers of the comfortably numb.

 What we are not:  destroyers of assets, harrassers of the weak, takers from the poor. drug users who don't want to fix the world, or passive-aggressive pansies that are afraid of speaking for themselves.